MTrec-PathAdvisor/react-native-wherami/README.md

 Wherami.stop();
 ```

-PS: for ios development, please add
+PS: for ios development,make sure you have access right to privatePodRepo.
+please add
 `source 'https://github.com/MTrec-PathAdvisor/privatePodRepo.git'`
-in your Podfile, then `pod install` to load pod dependency
+in your Podfile, then `pod install` to load pod dependency.